huwiki/wiki-stat-portal/documentation/Development.md

 To build a version for hosting, use the `yarn run build` command.
 To start a server for the prebuild version use the `yarn run start` command.
 You can define the port of the running server with the `PORT` environment variable.
 For deployment you need the content of the following files and directories: `.next/`, `resources/`, `wikiStatConfig.json`.

+Note: It is very important that the Next version running on the Toolforge server should be **exactly** the same as the version used to build the production version.
+Next.js introduces breaking changes in non-major versions and run of the web service may fail if an other version is installed because there is a caret prefixed version in packages.json.
+Also use the same major version of Node.Js while developing and on the server.

 To build the CLI tools, use the `yarn run build:tools` command.
 Then you can use node to run the tool (e.g. `nodejs tools-out/tools/dataCacher/dataCacher`).
 It is important that the working directory should be where the `resources/` direcrtory and the `wikiStatConfig.json` file resides.
 For deployment  you need the content of the following files and directories: `tools-out/`, `resources/`, `wikiStatConfig.json`.